Serenade No. 10 (Mozart): Movements

 The serenade is in seven movements as follows:

-The opening movement begins with a slow introduction in B flat major in which tutti syncopated rhythms are set in opposition to solo passages for clarinet and oboe.
+The opening movement begins with a slow introduction in B♭ major in which tutti syncopated rhythms are set in opposition to solo passages for clarinet and oboe.
 This leads into the Allegro moderato, which is a monothematic sonata form.
-The first theme of the exposition opens, originally presented in B flat major in the clarinets, later returns in F major in the basset horns and oboes in a modified form as the second theme.
-This theme continues to be explored in the development and returns in the recapitulation, this time in B flat major both times.
+The first theme of the exposition opens, originally presented in B♭ major in the clarinets, later returns in F major in the basset horns and oboes in a modified form as the second theme.
+This theme continues to be explored in the development and returns in the recapitulation, this time in B♭ major both times.

 The second movement is a minuet featuring two contrasting trio sections.
-The minuet section is in B flat major and uses all the instruments extensively.
-The first trio is in E-flat major and employs only the clarinets and basset horns.
+The minuet section is in B♭ major and uses all the instruments extensively.
+The first trio is in E♭ major and employs only the clarinets and basset horns.
 This section leads into a repeat of the minuet section.
 The second trio section is in the relative minor, G minor, and extensively uses the solo oboe, basset horn and bassoon.

-Described by Goodwin as "virtually an 'operatic' ensemble of passionate feeling and sensuous warmth", the third movement, marked Adagio, is in E flat major.
+Described by Goodwin as "virtually an 'operatic' ensemble of passionate feeling and sensuous warmth", the third movement, marked Adagio, is in E♭ major.
 A syncopated pulse occurs almost throughout the movement while solo lines alternate between the solo oboe, clarinet, and basset horn.

 The fourth movement is a second minuet; like the second movement, it has two trio sections.
-The fast, staccato minuet section is in B flat major.
-The first trio, by contrast, has fewer staccato notes and is in the parallel minor, B-flat minor.
+The fast, staccato minuet section is in B♭ major.
+The first trio, by contrast, has fewer staccato notes and is in the parallel minor, B♭ minor.
 After the minuet section is repeated, the second trio is played.
 This section is in F major and is largely legato.